Different seniority states of $^{119-126}$Sn isotopes: shell model description: Shell model Hamiltonian and model space

-As is seen from figures~\ref{f_sn125} both calculated and experimental ground states are $11/2^-$ as it was for $^{123}$Sn.
+As is seen from figure ~\ref{f_sn125}, both calculated and experimental ground states are $11/2^-$ as it was for $^{123}$Sn.
 All respective positive and negative parity excited states energies are lower both in the experiment and calculation with respect to ground state as compared to $^{119,121}$Sn isotopes.

 Similarity of the experimental and calculated patterns is kept.
 However, between the experimental $(31/2)^-$ and $(35/2)^-$ levels the second predicted $31/2^-_2$ appears.
 The calculated $39/2^-_1$ level is only 57 keV higher than the experimental one.
 In the calculation, below this level, there are the $35/2_2^-$ and $37/2^-_1$ levels and above this level there are the $37/2_2^-$ and $39/2^-_2$ levels.
 The calculated values of the $15/2^-$, $19/2^-_1$, $23/2^-$, $27/2^-$, $31/2^-$ are 94 keV, 135 keV, 60 keV, 108 keV, 126 keV levels lower than their experimental counterparts.
 The $19/2^-_2$ and $29/2^-$ levels are 158 keV, 109 keV higher than the experimental one.
 From these differences it also is seen that agreement of the calculated values of the energy levels of $^{125}$Sn are better than those of $^{119,121,123}$Sn.

-Eight measured positive parity levels are shown in figure~\ref{f_sn125} for this nucleus.
-The experimental and calculated patterns are similar up to $35/2^+$.
-Both experimental and calculated $15/2^+$ and $19/2^+$ levels are very close to each other (differences are 14 keV and 36 keV, respectively).
-Like in $^{123}$Sn case the calculated $19/2^+$ and $15/2^+$ levels interchanged as compared to experimental ones.
-In the calculation spacing between the levels $23/2^+$ and $21/2^+$ is smaller (88 keV) than that of the experiment (249 keV), since calculated $23/2^+$ level is 74 keV higher and $21/2^+$ is 88 keV lower than experimental ones.
-The next calculated $27/2^+$, $312/2^+$ and $35/2^+$ are in very good agreement with the experimental data being only 29 keV, 5 keV lower and 8 keV higher, respectively, than their experimental counterparts.
-Then two calculated $39/2^+$ levels are shown which are, 985 keV and 402 keV lower, receptively, than the measured $39/2^+$ level at 6189 keV.